Appium WinAppDriver C# Windows Desktop UI Automation Testing

 WinAppDriver provides the following things to facilitate Automated Testing:

-WinAppDriver UI Recorder, a lightweight UI inspection tool that allows you to find various properties of Windows UI elements.
+WinAppDriver UI Recorder is a lightweight UI inspection tool that allows you to find various properties of Windows UI elements.

-Many students of this course have used it to learn Windows UI Automation concepts in this course and are performing in Python automation and Java automation.
+Many students of this course have used it to learn Windows UI Automation concepts and perform in Python and Java automation.
 In addition, they found it to be a great WinAppDriver tutorial series.

 This course is a complete answer to your Windows automated software testing questions.
-In this course, I'm going to show you how to get started using Appium WinAppDriver in C# and how to go full throttle test automation in a short period.
+In this course, I will show you how to get started using Appium WinAppDriver in C# and how to go full-throttle test automation quickly.

-Note: Appium is based on WebDriver which is also the basis of Selenium, this way if you start from Appium/WinAppDriver you can easily move forward to Selenium-based UI testing.
-Although, you will need to understand how the DOM-based HTML websites work.
+Note: Appium was created based on WebDriver, which is also the basis of Selenium; this way, if you start from Appium/WinAppDriver, you can quickly move forward to Selenium-based UI testing.
+Although, you will need to understand how DOM-based HTML websites work.

-The best part is that this course is in C# Dot Net, and I show you the techniques which work instead of typical open source trial and error.
-Appium based Windows Application Driver (WinAppDriver) is a course for the QA persons, by QA persons.
+The best part is that this course is in C# Dot Net, and I will show you the techniques which work instead of typical open-source trial and error.
+For example, Appium-based Windows Application Driver (WinAppDriver) is a course for QA persons by QA persons.

 Appium is very popular in the automated tester community for mobile Automation.
-Appium for iOS and Android is already out there, now Microsoft has also joined the bandwagon by providing the necessary tooling to bring Windows application testing into the Appium world.
+Appium for iOS and Android is already out there; Microsoft has joined the bandwagon by providing the necessary tooling to bring Windows application testing into the Appium world.

-I'll show you how to automate the testing of legacy Win32 Applications, how to deal with Unified Windows Platform (UWP) applications, and how to take care of it challenging to identify UI elements in C# (C Sharp) with WinAppDriver.
+I'll show you how to automate the testing of legacy Win32 Applications, deal with Unified Windows Platform (UWP) applications, and address its challenge to identify UI elements in C# (C Sharp) with WinAppDriver.

-The first section covers tool installation in detail, and I'll show you how to download and install everything you need for test automation.
-This will include Visual Studio Community Edition, Node.js, Appium, WinAppDriver.
+The first section covers tool installation in detail, and I'll show you how to download and install everything you need for test automation win WinAppDriver.
+This will include Visual Studio Community Edition, Node.js, Appium, and WinAppDriver.

-In section 2, the Windows Application Driver (WAD) UI Recorder is introduced.
-As soon as the tools are installed, you'll set up your first UI Automation solution in C# .Net and add Appium WinAppDriver.
-You'll write your first test automation program using C# (C Sharp) and Appium WinAppDriver in the next 5 minutes.
-I'll show you how to take a screenshot using Appium WinAppDriver from C# code, how to read a Windows Win32 application title, how to maximize a window, and how to quit an application started by Appium WinAppDriver test automation scripts.
+Section 2 introduces the Windows Application Driver (WAD) UI Recorder.
+Once the tools are installed, you'll set up your first UI Automation solution in C# .Net and add Appium WinAppDriver.
+Next, you'll write your first test automation program using C# (C Sharp) and Appium WinAppDriver in the next 5 minutes.
+Finally, I'll show you how to take a screenshot using Appium WinAppDriver from C# code, read a Windows Win32 application title, maximize a window, and quit an application started by Appium WinAppDriver test automation scripts.

-In section 2, I'll show you how to perform common UI Automation operations such as mouse click and typing with the keyboard (SendKeys).
-You'll learn how to use Selenium implicit wait using C# in Appium/WinAppDriver scenarios.
+In section 2, I'll show you how to perform UI Automation operations such as mouse clicking and typing with the keyboard (SendKeys).
+Then, you'll learn how to use Selenium implicit wait using C# in Appium/WinAppDriver scenarios.

-Appium Desktop Client is also covered, I show you how to create a custom session in Appium Desktop Client to inspect elements of a Windows application through Windows Application Driver(WinAppDriver or WAD).
-You will also learn how to check the XML tree representing the UI elements of an application using Appium for use in test automation.
+Appium Desktop Client is also covered; I will show you how to create a custom session in Appium Desktop Client to inspect elements of a Windows application through Windows Application Driver(WinAppDriver or WAD).
+You will also learn how to check the XML tree representing the UI elements of an application using Appium for test automation scripts.

-Next, I'll introduce you to the MS Test (Visual Studio Unit Testing) Framework.
-If you want to create a unit test project in Visual Studio.
-You'll practically see the life cycle of an MSTest based unit test and implement it using keywords like TestClass, ClassInitialize, TestMethod, TestInitialize, TestCleanup, ClassCleanup in C#.
-I'll also teach you about how to see if your automated tests are passed and failed(the TDD red-green cycle), I'll show you the Visual Studio TestExplorer window for this purpose.
+Next, I'll introduce you to the MS Test (Visual Studio Unit Testing) Framework if you want to create a unit test project in Visual Studio.
+You'll practically see the life cycle of an MSTest-based unit test and implement it using keywords like TestClass, ClassInitialize, TestMethod, TestInitialize, TestCleanup, and ClassCleanup in C#.
+I'll also teach you how to see if your automated tests are passed or failed(the TDD red-green cycle); I'll show you the Visual Studio TestExplorer window for this purpose.
 You'll also learn how to see test failure error details.
-These are general test automation concepts that can be used later on in different languages and environments as well with different test automation tools.
+These general test automation concepts can be used in different languages and environments and with various test automation tools.

 Afterward, I'll show you how to mix MS Test with (Appium) Windows Application Driver to create proper automated software testing scripts.
-In this section, I'll show you how to debug a test for identifying problems and devising solutions to difficult problems (sometimes, you just can't find a Windows Element beforehand).
-This section will conclude with more useful information about practical, functional UI testing using automated software testing tools.
+In this section, I'll show you how to debug a test for identifying problems and devising solutions to complex problems (sometimes, you can't find a Windows Element beforehand).
+Finally, this section will provide helpful information about practical, functional UI testing using automated software tools.

-In the next section, I will be showing about data-driven testing in MS Test.
-I'll show you how to incorporate Excel data in Appium Windows Application Driver tests.
-This section will show you how to run the same set of tests with different data for testing a variety of scenarios.
-However, I'll show you how to use TestContext in automation testing.
+I will show the MS Test's data-driven testing in the next section.
+Then, I'll show you how to incorporate Excel data in Appium Windows Application Driver tests.
+This section will show you how to run the same set of tests with different data for testing various scenarios.
+But first, I'll show you how to use TestContext in automation testing.

-The last section of this course will be about automated testing WinForms based applications in WinAppDriver (Appium).
+The last section of this course will be about automated testing of WinForms-based (Windows Forms) applications in WinAppDriver (Appium).
 I'll show you how to access the most commonly used Windows controls in RPA/UI Test Automation.
 WinForms Windows UI Elements (controls) related topics explicitly by this course are given below:

 Checkbox test automation